faucetsdn/daq/schemas/udmi/README.md

-# UDMI Schema Target
+# UDMI Schema

 The Universal Device Management Interface (UDMI) provides a high-level specification for the management and operation of physical IoT systems.
 This data is typically exchanged with a cloud entity that can maintain a "digital twin" or "shadow device" in the cloud.
 Nominally meant for use with [Googe's Cloud IoT Core](https://cloud.google.com/iot/docs/), as a schema it can be applied to any set of data or hosting setup.
+Additionally, the schema has provisions for basic telemetry ingestion, such as datapoint streaming from an IoT device.

 By deisgn, this schema is intended to be:
 * <b>U</b>niversal: Apply to all subsystems in a building, not a singular vertical solution.